ian-hoyle/json-schema-validated/README.md

 - **alternateKeyToPropertyMapper**: Creates a function to map alternate keys to properties.
 - **propertyToInAlternateKeyMapper**: Creates a function to map properties to alternate keys.
 - **stringValueMapper**: Creates a function to convert string values to their respective types based on the property type.
+Especially useful for CSV validation
 - **ValidatorConfiguration**: Combines the above functions into a `ValidatorConfiguration` object.

 The method returns an `IO` containing the `ValidatorConfiguration` object.